Girls in Physics Events

 Max number of students per school: To enable more schools to participate, there was an initial maximum of six (6) students per school.

-Bookings must be made through Trybooking.
-Bookings will open at the end of January, 2019
+Bookings must be made through Trybooking at the link against each event above.

 Note: Payment needs to be made at the time of booking, so a school credit card or personal credit card will be required.
 School Orders are not accepted.
 There is a small Trybooking surcharge.
 If a school subsequently needs an invoice number for their accounts, or if a teacher is making the payment and needs a receipt for reimbursement, please contact Vicphysics.